Lola Montez: Later life in the U.S.

-Lola failed in her attempts at a theatrical comeback in various American cities.
-She arranged in 1857 to deliver a series of moral lectures in Britain and America written by Rev. Charles Chauncey Burr.
+Montez failed in her attempts at a theatrical comeback in various U.S. cities.
+She arranged in 1857 to deliver a series of moral lectures in Britain and America written by Reverend Charles Chauncey Burr.
 She spent her last days in rescue work among women.
-In November 1859, The Philadelphia Press reported that Lola Montez was:
+In November 1859, The Philadelphia Press reported that Montez was:

 living very quietly up town, and doesn't have much to do with the world's people.
 Some of her old friends, the Bohemians, now and then drop in to have a little chat with her, and though she talks beautifully of her present feelings and way of life, she generally, by way of parenthesis, takes out her little tobacco pouch and makes a cigarette or two for self and friend, and then falls back upon old times with decided gusto and effect.
 But she doesn't tell anybody what she's going to do.

 Burial

-By 1860, Lola was showing the tertiary effects of syphilis, and her body began to waste away.
+By 1860, Montez was showing tertiary effects of syphilis, and her body began to waste away.
 She died at the age of 39 on 17 January 1861.
-She is buried in Green-Wood Cemetery in Brooklyn, New York, where her tombstone states: "Mrs. Eliza Gilbert | Died 17 January 1861 | Æ. 42". ("Æ." abbreviates aetate, Latin for "at the age of".)
+She is buried in Green-Wood Cemetery in Brooklyn, New York, where her tombstone erroneously lists her age at death as 42, reading "Mrs. Eliza Gilbert | Died 17 January 1861 | Æ. 42".